Diti/old_diti.me/content/post/androiddev-simplest-listview-with-icons.md

 ---

+For those who would rather read actual code:

+{{< gist Diti 6ad5167f4ebc53a7cf342697c21effea "ImageMenuItem.java" >}}
+{{< gist Diti 6ad5167f4ebc53a7cf342697c21effea "ImageMenuAdapter.java" >}}
+{{< gist Diti 6ad5167f4ebc53a7cf342697c21effea "MainActivity.java" >}}
+---

 If you have any suggestion regarding this implementation (such as how to write it _in a way that makes it testable_, using MVP or MVVM patterns…), I would be delighted to read your comments!